ryuichi24/iremono-old/README.md

 There is demo to play around with: [iremono demo](https://iremono.herokuapp.com/)

-You can use demo account below:

-- email: demo@iremono.com
-- password: iremono123

 \*The demo account does not have any write access.

 ## How to run iremono